 National Westminster Bank, usually referred to as NatWest, is one of the major UK banks.
 Established in 1968 by the merger of National Provincial and Westminster Bank.
 NatWest has a 12.5 per cent share of the UK mortgage market, with £147.5bn of outstanding mortgages last year.

-If you need a contractor mortgages, and subject to Terms & Conditions, NatWest could be one option that we, as a whole of market mortgage broker, could consider dependant on your personal circumstances, although you will need a minimum income of £75,000 per annum.
+If you need a contractor mortgages, and subject to Terms & Conditions, NatWest could be one option that we, as a whole of market mortgage broker, could consider dependent on your personal circumstances, although you will need a minimum income of £75,000 per annum.
 NatWest says that in order to reduce risk, it requires plenty of evidence of a solid income stream in the past, now, and in the future.
-However, if you meet these criteria, NatWest can provide a contractor mortgage on competitive terms.
+However, if you meet these criteria, NatWest can provide a contractor mortgages on competitive terms.

 What criteria is a NatWest contractor mortgage assessed under?

 For PAYE contract workers, NatWest requires one year’s evidence of history of earnings.
 This could take the form of two six-month contracts or four three-month contracts.
 The lender also wants to see evidence of a contract in place for a minimum of a further three to six months.

 For self-employed contractors earning more than £75,000 per annum, NatWest will calculate your income as your average weekly contract income multiplied by 46, providing you can provide evidence of the following: